ajs17/memills-ng/content/family-of-edward-hallock-mills/bcc/founding-documents.md

   - "Charter" indicates someone listed in the 25 Apr 1868 meeting.
 "Atwater" indicates additional names listed as charter members in her *[History of the Congregational Church]({{% relref "1968-atwater-history" %}})*.
 Finally "Smith" are my additions, acknowledging the recorded names of others involved in the founding of the Church that were not already included in other lists.

   - It was at a meeting on Saturday 02 May 1868 when Alamanza Perry and Richard Sloughter "presented themselves for membership on profession of faith".
+Amy Atwater notes that “the first Lord’s Supper was administered to the congregation on May 2, 1868, at the 10:30 a.m. service”.
+(This is a misprint, and 02 May 1868 fell on a Saturday, and a separate entry for 03 May 1868 in the volume describes the Lord’s Supper.)

   - Urena Genung was present at the 12 Mar 1868 meeting, but apparently not at the 25 Apr 1868 meeting.
 </footer>
 </figure>

+More information on the Founders:

 <figure>
 {{% bcc-founders-table2 "static/data/bcc-founders.csv" %}}